LTS5/cmp/doc/source/installation.rst

              or images generated through the use of the Software be used in the provision of patient care.

+.. note:: Please `REGISTER <http://www.cmtk.org/users/register>`_ when before you start to use Connectome Mapper or the Connectome Mapping Toolkit.

 Step-by-Step Guide for Installation on Ubuntu/Debian
 ----------------------------------------------------